 You be the judge

 “Is it a question of motivation or is it a question of safety?”
 Smith asked.
 “If safety is a concern, do not go out.”
-Try to find an indoor track or treadmill instead.
+Try to work out in your home instead.
 But if your main problem is that you’re too lazy to layer up, remember the rush of endorphins and self-esteem that comes after you’ve ticked that run off your list.
-And when passersby tell you you’re crazy for being out running in the snow, wear it as a badge of honour.
-“If I can get one ‘You’re crazy,’ comment it’s been a good winter,” Smith said.

 A few days after chatting with Smith, I head out with Rufus, looking warily at sidewalks still glossy with a mix of salt and ice.
 I started my run through the neighbourhood on the roadway (the book light I’ve clipped to my jacket for lack of a better option immediately fell off) and then along the path in our local park, which was clear.
 I ran the entire route without so much as a slip, and it was even more invigorating thanks to the crispness in the air.
 The only thing that slowed me down was Rufus, stopping every block or so to sniff the yellow snow.
 If I can get him to kick that habit, I think we have a fun season of winter running ahead.